Description

 How does the 50 mm compare to the 30 mm and 80 mm Grafit variants?

 All three share λD 0.031 W/mK and identical mechanical properties (CS70, BS100, TR100).
-The difference is R-value and the application band: the 30 mm variant gives R 0.95 m²K/W at 20 boards per pack as the cost-effective entry thickness for lintels and composite top-ups, 50 mm gives R 1.60 m²K/W at 12 boards per pack as the first standalone primary thickness for parapets and depth-constrained zones, and the 80 mm variant reaches R 2.55 m²K/W at 7 boards per pack as the UK's volume domestic retrofit specification for main-wall work.
+The difference is R-value and application band: the 30 mm gives R 0.95 m²K/W at 20 per pack as the cost-effective entry thickness for lintels and composite top-ups, the 50 mm gives R 1.60 m²K/W at 12 per pack as the first standalone primary thickness for parapets and depth-constrained zones, and the 80 mm reaches R 2.55 m²K/W at 7 per pack as the UK's volume domestic retrofit specification for main-wall work.

 Is the 50 mm board suitable for timber-frame and steel-frame cladding systems?

-At approximately 0.375 kg per board the 50 mm panel imposes minimal dead load on lightweight structural frames, making it a practical thermal core for rendered rain-screen and direct-applied façade systems on new-build framed construction.
-Detailing must allow for vapour-open performance of the wall assembly behind the insulation — confirm the breather-membrane and airtightness layer specification with the system designer before bonding boards to a framed substrate.
+At approximately 0.375 kg per board, the 50 mm panel imposes minimal dead load on lightweight structural frames, making it a practical thermal core for rendered rain-screen and direct-applied façade systems on new-build framed construction.
+Detailing must allow for vapour-open performance of the wall assembly behind the insulation, so confirm the breather-membrane and airtightness layer specification with the system designer before bonding boards to a framed substrate.

 What fire classification rules apply when specifying 50 mm graphite EPS in the UK?

-The board carries a Euroclass E reaction-to-fire classification under EN 13501-1 and is typically suitable for residential buildings below 18 metres, where the project fire strategy permits Euroclass E with approved fire-barrier detailing in accordance with current Approved Document B guidance.
-For taller buildings or higher-risk façades where the fire strategy requires non-combustible A1-rated insulation, mineral wool replaces EPS across the build-up.
+The board carries a Euroclass E reaction-to-fire classification under EN 13501-1 and is typically suitable for residential buildings below 18 metres, where the project fire strategy permits Euroclass E with approved fire-barrier detailing under current Approved Document B guidance.
+For taller buildings or higher-risk façades requiring non-combustible A1-rated insulation, mineral wool replaces EPS across the build-up.
 Confirm classification with the designer and Building Control at design stage to avoid substitutions on site.